CircumnavigatingCyprus/CircumnavigatingCyprus.github.io/_posts/2016-06-13-pita-and-politics.md

 ![IMG_7393.jpg]({{site.baseurl}}/media/IMG_7393.jpg)

-After a while the subject changed form the food of Cyprus, to the island itself.
+After a while the subject changed from the food of Cyprus, to the island itself.

 George does not believe there can be a solution to the island’s segregation because “Turkey does not give back land when they conquer it”